opencitations/oc_graphenricher/docs/usage.md

    - among the contributors of the merged BR, it removes duplicated contributor roles.
 Roles with the same role type pointing to the same responsible agent are merged.
 Name-based contributor merging is disabled by default and can be enabled with `merge_similar_named_contributors=True`.
 3. Identifier deduplication.
 It finds identifier entities attached to bibliographic resources or responsible agents that share the same scheme and literal, merges them and rewrites entity references to the kept identifier.

+Responsible agent and bibliographic resource merges keep functional values already present on the surviving entity.
+Missing survivor values can still be filled from merged entities.
+For responsible agents this applies to `name`, `given_name` and `family_name`.
+For bibliographic resources this applies to `title`, `subtitle`, `is_part_of`, `pub_date`, `number` and `edition`.

 `deduplicate_and_save()` calls `deduplicate()` and then writes the deduplicated graph and provenance to the configured output files.
 Calling `deduplicate_and_save()` or `save()` without storage raises `ValueError`.

 The name check is local to the contributors of a BR that has already been merged by identifier.
 It does not start responsible-agent deduplication and it does not compare BR titles.

+`GraphDeduplicator` rewrites references inside the supplied `GraphSet`.
+If the graph set is only a slice of a larger dataset, references outside that slice are not rewritten automatically.
+Callers should load the entities that can refer to the resources being merged, including containers, publishers and agent roles that may be affected by BR merges.

 Use `preferred_survivors` when a caller must preserve selected entity URIs: